Facebook developing a professional website "Facebook at Work" - FT

-The new website, that will look very much like Facebook, will compete with professional social network LinkedIn Corp LNKD.N, Google Inc (GOOGL.O), and Microsoft Corp (MSFT.O), the newspaper said. (on.ft.com/1vgu64P)
+The new website, that will look very much like Facebook, will compete with professional social network LinkedIn Corp, Google Inc, and Microsoft Corp, the newspaper said. (on.ft.com/1vgu64P)

 Facebook's new site will allow users to chat with colleagues, connect with professional contacts and collaborate over documents, the newspaper reported, citing unidentified sources.